tdemerdzhieva/AI_security_research/04-Web & System Attacks on LLM Apps/insecure_integrated_components/insecure_integrated_components.md

 ![/query/5 - our conversation](images/query_5.png)

-*`/query/5` shows our own conversation.
-The chatbot also revealed it can summarize previous conversations - confirming a summary plugin exists.*
+`/query/5` shows our own conversation.
+The chatbot also revealed it can summarize previous conversations, confirming a summary plugin exists.

 A sequential integer ID in the URL with no other identifier is a textbook IDOR candidate.